 Integrated information theory (IIT) and the testability of the silent neuron predictions

-Publication status: (submitted) at Neuroscience of Consciousness
+Publication status: [in revision] at Neuroscience of Consciousness

 Figure 2.
 Solid orange circles represent spiking neurons, open orange circles represent silent neurons, and gray x’s represent disabled neurons.
 (Left) A typical brain state in which some neurons in the main complex are spiking, some neurons are not spiking and cannot fire (e.g., due to hyperpolarization), and some neurons are not spiking but could still fire (are merely silent), for example, if they were to receive sufficient synaptic input.
 (Middle) In the context of the silent brain prediction, all neurons in the main complex are silenced, and although there is no spiking activity, there would still be experience, because the neurons are still able to fire.
 (Right) By contrast, if all neurons in the main complex were disabled, consciousness would be absent.